-MCP Server
+MCP Server for AI Integration

 Overview

 seite includes a built-in MCP (Model Context Protocol) server that gives AI tools structured access to your site.
-When you open a seite project in Claude Code, the MCP server starts automatically — no API keys or setup required.
+When you open a seite project in Claude Code, the MCP server starts automatically, no API keys or setup required.

 The server exposes your site's documentation, configuration, content, and themes as resources, and provides tools for building, creating content, searching, and applying themes.